michaelScopic/Wallpapers/README.md

 ### Credits

-Huge majority of the wallpapers here I got from the r/unixporn Discord server: https://discord.gg/TnJ4h5K
+A huge majority of the wallpapers here I got from the [r/unixporn Discord server](https://discord.gg/unixporn)